If you’d like a map drawing, of any type, for print or web, please get in touch.

 Images are usually much larger than the symbols they replace so can’t be located on the map with accuracy.
 Fitting them on the map itself may involve obscuring or even moving other features.

 I’m not sure about the footpaths through the woods either.
-If I’m illustrating a wood with a path through it, at some points the path will be hidden by trees.
+If I’m drawing a wood with a path through it, at some points the path will be hidden by trees.
 The path is important so I decided it should be a symbol, not an illustration.
-This means that in some places it’s drawn ‘over’ the trees as if they aren’t there (in some places it does appear to go between trees).
+This means that in some places it’s drawn ‘over’ the trees as if they aren’t there (although in some places it does appear to go between trees).
 I don’t know if there is a correct answer.
-Looking at other illustrated maps, there doesn’t appear to be one.
+Looking at other people’s illustrated maps, there doesn’t appear to be one.